gigasquid/clojure-mxnet/README.md

 **Why build on the Scala package?**

-The motivation section addresses this, but the main reason is high leverage is using the great work that the Scala pacakge has already done.
+The motivation section addresses this, but the main reason is high leverage is using the great work that the Scala package has already done.

 **How can I tell if the gpu is being used?**
 I find this command to be very handy